bnb-chain/greenfield-cmd/README.md

 #### Crosschain Operations
 ```
-// crosschain transfer to an account in BSC
+// crosschain transfer some tokens to an account in BSC
 gnfd-cmd -c config.toml transfer-out --toAddress "0x2eDD53b48726a887c98aDAb97e0a8600f855570d" --amount 12345

 // mirror a group to BSC